 Typically one inspection is conducted to verify the implementation of the applicant’s QA program and to support the staff's SER input.
 Follow-up inspections are performed as necessary.

 The objective of a Post-Docketing QA program inspection is to provide the staff with reasonable assurance that the QA program has been adequately implemented.
 This objective is consistent with regulations that govern all stages of the licensing process.
 Assigned NRC inspectors will verify whether DC activities are conducted under the appropriate provisions of Appendix B to 10 CFR Part 50.
-Effective implementation of the QA program provides reasonable assurance of the integrity and reliability of the DC data or analyses that would affect the performance of safetyrelated systems, structures, and components.
+Effective implementation of the QA program provides reasonable assurance of the integrity and reliability of the DC data or analyses that would affect the performance of safety-related systems, structures, and components.

 05.04 Design Qualification Testing Inspection